dotKokott/wavearium/README.md

 - We are using Oscillator.asArray(resolution) to get the wave values right now, we have to see how this translates to waveform .wav files.

 - A waveedit / piston honda wavetable .wav file is 64 waves * 256 samples per wave

+- To go from .wav file to oscillator we need to do the following:

+	1. Slice the wav file into the individual waveforms, which are PCM data, which basically means list of amplitudes, which can be called the **signal**
+	2. Do an FFT in order to get the sine and cosine coefficients of the signal, also called real and imaginary values of the periodic waveform
+	3. With the real and img values we can then create a custom oscillator